 Michael Landau Biography (Wikipedia)

-Michael Landau (born June 1, 1958) is an American musician, engineer, and record producer.
-He is a prolific session musician and guitarist who has played on a large number of albums since the early 1980s with artists as varied as Boz Scaggs, Minoru Niihara, Joni Mitchell, Seal, Michael Jackson, James Taylor, Helen Watson, Richard Marx, Steve Perry, Pink Floyd, Roger Daltrey, Glenn Frey, and Miles Davis.
+Michael Landau (born June 1, 1958) is an American musician, audio engineer, and record producer.
+He is a session musician and guitarist who has played on many albums since the early 1980s with Boz Scaggs, Minoru Niihara, Joni Mitchell, Rod Stewart, Seal, Michael Jackson, James Taylor, Helen Watson, Richard Marx, Steve Perry, Pink Floyd, Phil Collins on Two Hearts and Loco in Acapulco, Roger Daltrey, Stevie Nicks, Glenn Frey, and Miles Davis.
 Landau, along with fellow session guitarists Dean Parks, Steve Lukather, Michael Thompson and Dann Huff, played on many of the major label releases recorded in Los Angeles from the 1980s–1990s.
-He has released music with several record labels including Ulftone Music and Tone Center Records, a member of the California-based Shrapnel Label Group.
+He has released music with several record labels, including Ulftone Music and Tone Center Records, a member of Shrapnel Label Group.

-In addition to his session work, Landau has also fronted several bands including Raging Honkies and Burning Water.
-In the early 1980s, he was also in the band Maxus that featured fellow future Los Angeles session musicians Robbie Buchanan, Jay Gruska, and Doane Perry.
+In addition to his session work, Landau has led several bands, including Raging Honkies and Burning Water.
+In the early 1980s, he was also in the band Maxus with Robbie Buchanan, Jay Gruska, and Doane Perry.